Race and intelligence: Pioneer Fund and The Bell Curve

 Some of the authors proposing genetic explanations for group differences have received funding from the Pioneer Fund, which was headed by J. Philippe Rushton until his death in 2012.
-Arthur Jensen, who jointly with Rushton published a 2005 review article arguing that the difference in average IQs between blacks and whites is partly due to genetics, received $1.1 million from the Pioneer Fund.
+Arthur Jensen, who jointly with Rushton published a 2005 review article arguing that the difference in average IQs between blacks and whites is partly due to genetics, received $1.1 million in grants from the Pioneer Fund.
 According to Ashley Montagu, "The University of California's Arthur Jensen, cited twenty-three times in The Bell Curve's bibliography, is the book's principal authority on the intellectual inferiority of blacks."

+Additional books by psychologist Pioneer Fund board member Richard Lynn and political scientist Tatu Vanhanen titled IQ and the Wealth of Nations and IQ and Global Inequality, where they try to find a correlation between national IQ test scores and the size of a country's economy, also fueled the debate, with several researchers criticizing their conclusions.On July 27, 2020, the European Human Behavior and Evolution Association issued a formal statement opposing the utilization of Lynn's national IQ dataset, citing various methodological concerns.
+They concluded, "Any conclusions drawn from analyses which use these data are therefore unsound, and no reliable evolutionary work should be using these data."

 The Southern Poverty Law Center lists the Pioneer Fund as a hate group, citing the fund's history, its funding of race and intelligence research, and its connections with racist individuals.
 Other researchers have criticized the Pioneer Fund for promoting scientific racism, eugenics and white supremacy.

-Criticisms of race and intelligence as biologically defined concepts
+Conceptual issues

-Intelligence, IQ, g and IQ tests
+Intelligence and IQ

 The concept of intelligence and the degree to which intelligence is measurable are matters of debate.
 There is no consensus about how to define intelligence; nor is it universally accepted that it is something that can be meaningfully measured by a single figure.
 A recurring criticism is that different societies value and promote different kinds of skills and that the concept of intelligence is therefore culturally variable and cannot be measured by the same criteria in different societies.
 Consequently, some critics argue that it makes no sense to propose relationships between intelligence and other variables.

 Correlations between scores on various types of IQ tests led English psychologist Charles Spearman to propose in 1904 the existence of an underlying factor, which he referred to as "g" or "general intelligence", a trait which is supposed to be innate.
-More recent proponents of this view include Arthur Jensen.
+Another proponent of this view is Arthur Jensen.
 This view, however, has been contradicted by a number of studies showing that education and changes in environment can significantly improve IQ test results.

 Other psychometricians have argued that, whether or not there is such a thing as a general intelligence factor, performance on tests relies crucially on knowledge acquired through prior exposure to the types of tasks that such tests contain.
 This means that comparisons of test scores between persons with widely different life experiences and cognitive habits do not reveal their relative innate potentials.